anitttaaaa/brain-quest-java/README.md

 # BrainQuestJava

 BrainQuestJava is a project dedicated to learning and practicing Java programming.
-It serves as a structured and systematic tool for continuous skill development through coding challenges and exercises.
+It is a tool that supports continuous and systematic skill development through coding challenges and exercises.
 ## Project Overview

 This repository contains a collection of Java tasks inspired by programming platforms and learning resources.
 Each task includes: